On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Introduction

 \keywords{integer programming, stochastic programming, vehicle routing problem.}

-\section{\mytitle{Introduction}}
+\section{Introduction}

 The \textit{Capacitated Vehicle Routing Problem} (CVRP) is a fundamental combinatorial optimization problem in which one seeks minimum-cost routes to serve all customer demands while respecting vehicle capacity constraints.
-As a cornerstone problem in Operations Research, the CVRP has driven numerous theoretical and practical advances in combinatorial optimization and mathematical programming~\citep{toth2014vehicle}.
-In this paper, we study the \textit{Two-Stage Vehicle Routing Problem with Stochastic Demands} (VRPSD), a variant of the CVRP where routes are decided \emph{a priori}, customer demands are random variables revealed upon vehicle arrival, and a \emph{recourse cost} is incurred whenever a planned route exceeds vehicle capacity.
-This problem has been investigated for over 50 years~\citep{gendreau201650th, tillman1969multiple}, with growing interest in the past decade~\citep{louveaux2018exact,hoogendoorn2023improved,florio2022recent,ota2024hardness,parada2024disaggregated,salavati2019trsc, Salavati2019175, legault2025superadditivity, florio2020}.
+As a cornerstone problem in Operations Research (OR), the CVRP has driven numerous theoretical and practical advances in combinatorial optimization and mathematical programming~\citep{TothV02}.
+In this paper, we study the \textit{Two-Stage Vehicle Routing Problem with Stochastic Demands} (VRPSD), a variant of the CVRP where a fixed number of routes are decided \emph{a priori}, customer demands are random variables revealed upon vehicle arrival, and a \emph{recourse cost} is incurred whenever a planned route exceeds vehicle capacity.
+This problem has been investigated for over five decades~\citep{gendreau201650th, tillman1969multiple}, with growing interest in recent years~\citep{louveaux2018exact, salavati2019trsc,florio2022recent,hoogendoorn2023improved,ota2024hardness,parada2024disaggregated,legault2025superadditivity}.

-Despite this growing interest, most VRPSD studies have strong assumptions on the random variables, like independent probability distributions with a convolution property~\citep{gendreau201650th, laporte2002, jabali2014, GAUVIN2014141}.
+Despite this growing interest, most VRPSD studies have strong assumptions on the random variables, like independent probability distributions with a convolution property (see Section 3.1 of~\cite{gendreau201650th}).
 The assumption of independence simplifies model tractability, but it is often unrealistic, as customer demands are frequently correlated in practice.
-The only exact approach that we are aware of that considers correlations is the recent work of~\cite{florio2022recent}, which considers a single external factor.
-Indeed, handling correlations remains a recognized challenge~\citep{ota2024hardness,gendreau201650th}.
+Indeed, handling correlated demands has been explicitly identified as a challenge in the field~\citep{gendreau201650th}.
+However, to our knowledge, the only progress made in this direction consists of the work of~\cite{florio2022recent}, where the authors consider correlations that can be modeled with a single external factor, and Chapter~5 of Hoogendoorn's thesis~\citep{hoogendoorn2024vehicle}, which addresses correlations of multivariate normal distributions.